"Wisdom tells me I am nothing. Love tells me I am everything. Between the two my life flows."

 As written in the Bhagavad Gita:

-“You have a right to perform your prescribed duties, but you are not entitled to the fruits of your actions.”
+“You have a right to perform your prescribed duties, but you are not entitled to the fruits of your actions.
+Never consider yourself to be the cause of the results of your activities, nor be attached to inaction.”
 (2.47)

 When you stop living for outcomes, you discover the action itself is enough.
 Each step is complete in itself, needing nothing beyond this moment.